Audiological care consists of:

 Under the HollandZorg public healthcare insurance, you qualify for the reimbursement of the cost of audiological care.

 You will not be subject to a statutory personal contribution for audiological care.

 Who may provide this type of care?To receive audiological care, contact an audiological centre.
-Use our Care Guide to find an audiological centre near you.
+Use our Care finder to find an audiological centre near you.

 The information on this page is a brief outline of the reimbursements.
 No rights can be derived from this page.
 You can only derive rights from our insurance conditions.

 In My HollandZorg you will find all information about your health insurance policy.